Wilmer Mizell Baseball Card (detail), Collection of the U.S. House of Representatives

 Wilmer “Vinegar Bend” Mizell of North Carolina played 14 years of professional baseball before serving in the House of Representatives.

 On this date, President Richard M. Nixon

 formally approved P.L.
 93–33 (87 Stat.
-71), the Roberto Walker Clemente Congressional Gold Medal.
+71), giving the late Roberto Walker Clemente a Congressional Gold Medal.
 As the right fielder for the Pittsburgh Pirates, Clemente, a native of Puerto Rico, emerged as one of professional baseball’s greatest stars.
 In his storied 18 seasons with the Pirates, Clemente garnered 3,000 hits, 12 straight Gold Gloves (1961–1972), and the National League’s Most Valuable Player Award in 1966.
 But he was also celebrated for his selfless humanitarianism.
 On December 31, 1972, he was killed in an air plane crash off San Juan, Puerto Rico, en route to deliver supplies to victims in earthquake-ravaged Nicaragua.
 In the House, Representative William Moorhead

 of Pennsylvania introduced legislation to award Clemente the Congressional Gold Medal